 Upper-level core courses are categorized by themes that underscore different dimensions of what it means to understand and wisely engage creation and the social order and thus promote not only knowledge but also responsibility.
 Thematic courses draw upon established disciplines, but also explore the relevance of these disciplines for the life of Christian faithfulness and integrity.
 By completing at least one course in each of the five themes, students become acquainted with a diverse range of content as well as some of the varied scholarly methods for pursuing knowledge.

 At least one thematic requirement must be satisfied with an approved literature course.
 Courses provide significant practice in at least one of the following: writing, speech or quantitative reasoning.
-Lists of courses which fulfill themes are available online here.
+Lists of courses which fulfill themes are available by clicking on each heading.

 Purpose: To deepen student appreciation for constructs and methods of science, explore scientific insights about the natural world, and reflect on responsibilities such knowledge requires of individuals and society.